Asheville Elopement Photographer

 Hi, I’m Andy!

-I’m an adventure photographer, a dad, a life-long climber, a coffee and beer lover, and former RV-dweller.
-After spending 5 years living on the road with my wife (and our dog, Pickle), we now live in Asheville, NC with our daughters.
+I’m an adventure photographer, a dad, a life-long climber, a coffee-and-beer lover, and a former RV-dweller.
+After spending five years living on the road with my wife (and our dog, Pickle), we now call Asheville home with our daughters.

-With every wedding I document, I apply years of outdoor adventure photography experience, detailed planning expertise, and golden-retriever energy.
-Not only should your wedding day look like you, I want the photos to exude the same excitement you felt when you exchanged vows above endless miles of wilderness.
+With every wedding I document, I bring years of outdoor adventure photography experience, detailed planning know-how, and golden-retriever energy.
+Your day should feel like you while you’re living it—and your photos should carry that same spark you felt saying your vows with nothing but mountains and miles of wilderness around you.

 Why Choose MountainWed

 I’m picky (in a good way) about where we go.
-I’m looking for places that are genuinely beautiful and photograph beautifully—privacy, views, trail vibe, ease, and the overall experience.
-I also plan around light, seasons, and weather, so we’re not just picking a spot randomly—we’re setting you up for the best version of that spot on your date through extensive planning, research, and experience.
+I’m looking for places that are genuinely beautiful and photograph beautifully—privacy, views, trail vibe, ease, and the overall feel of the experience.
+I call those the goods.
+If it doesn’t check those boxes?
+Hard pass.

 Outline of a plant with leaves and flowers on a black background